-In 2014, Aleksandar worked with Bruno Latour and François Gemenne on the coordinaton of about 40 researchers from 22 research teams in natural sciences and the humanities for the Sorbonne Paris Cité Program “Politics of the Earth in the Anthropocene”, to which he still contributes.
-During spring 2015, Aleksandar was a visiting fellow in the Program on Science, Technology and Society” (STS Program), directed by Prof Sheila Jasanoff.
+In 2014, Aleksandar worked with Prof Bruno Latour and Dr François Gemenne on the coordination of about 40 researchers from 22 research teams in natural sciences and the humanities for the Sorbonne Paris Cite Program “Politics of the Earth in the Anthropocene”, to which he still contributes.
+In 2015, he was a visiting fellow at the Harvard Kennedy School “Program on Science, Technology and Society” (STS Program), directed by Prof Sheila Jasanoff.
 In 2016-2017, he is managing guest editor for the journal Environmental Science & Policy, for which he coordinates a special issue on the interactions between ecological sciences and biodiversity policies.

 During his PhD work, he principally combined approaches from stable isotope ecology and microbial ecology to study the long-term dynamics of urban soil-tree systems in Paris, as grasped through their carbon and nitrogen cycles.
 He also conducted research on urban soil and plant trace metal pollution, as well as on wild pollinators living in the Paris region.
 With this work, he wishes to contribute to the understanding and awareness of highly anthropized ecosystems, and is interested in studying how their ecology is a combination of human and other-than-human agency and could, as such, also serve as an illustration of contemporary Earth.